anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/appendix-a.md

 ## A.1 Overview

 Problem statement: A single Kubernetes Cluster does not provide hard multitenancy* by design.
-Within a Cluster, Kubernetes Namespace is a mechanism to provide Soft isolation multitenancy**.
+Within a Cluster, Kubernetes Namespace is a mechanism to provide Soft isolation multitenancy.
 A Kubernetes Namespace does provide isolation by means of role based access control (RBAC), Resource Isolation and Network Policy, however they are still within the same trust domain and a potential breach of Cluster Admin Role could lead to the Blast Radius across the entire Cluster and all its Kubernetes Namespaces.
 So there is a need to define various use cases or ways to build Multitenancy Deployment Models and define the Best Practices to secure each Model.
 Kubernetes Namespace is a logical representation of namespace(boundary for resources) within the Kubernetes Cluster.